Armorial of sovereign states

 This armorial of sovereign states shows the coat of arms, national emblem, or seal for every sovereign state.
 Although some countries do not have an official national emblem, unofficial emblems which are de facto used as national emblems are also shown below.

-Note that due to copyright restrictions in some countries (including Afghanistan, Canada, South Africa, and Qatar), some emblems are not displayed, or may be displayed with slight alterations in appearance from their official rendition, but nonetheless remain faithful to their heraldic description.
+Note that due to copyright restrictions in some countries (including Canada, South Africa, and Qatar), some emblems may not be displayed, or may be displayed with slight alterations in appearance from their official rendition, but nonetheless remain faithful to their heraldic description.